 the vessel will move-on to the next research block if more than 4 individuals of any of the following families Somniosidae, Lamnidae, Cetorhinidae, Alopiidae are caught or if more than 2 individuals of any one of these families of sharks are caught;

+If the skate and ray, and species of the families Centrophoridae or Squalidae by-catch exceeds 5% of toothfish catch or reaches a maximum of [100]kg in any one haul or set, the vessel will move-on to another location at least 5nm distant;

+A move-on to the next unfished research block is triggered after three consecutive instances of paragraph 15 k).

-If the skate and ray by-catch exceeds 5% of toothfish catch or reaches a maximum of 100kg in any one haul or set, the vessel will move-on to another location at least 5nm distant;As Macrourus spp.
-Can be a common by-catch species in other toothfish longline fisheries, as a precaution the vessel will move-on to another location at least 5nm distant if the by-catch of Macrourus spp. reaches 150 kg and exceeds 16% of the catch of toothfish in any one haul or set.
+As Macrourus spp. can be a common by-catch species in other toothfish longline fisheries, as a precaution the vessel will move-on to another location at least 5nm distant if the by-catch of Macrourus spp. reaches 150 kg and exceeds 16% of the catch of toothfish in any one haul or set.

 Data collection for marine mammals, seabirds, turtles, and other species of concern